4ntm4n/ms-two/README.md

     >   The header contains a form that takes the user input, called note-generator.
 It also contains a control-panel with the buttons that the user can interact with in order to render it's created notes in different ways.

 2.  > **Notes section** <br>
-    >   the notes section contains a feedback header that changes depending on how the user interacts with the page.
+    >   The notes section contains a feedback header that changes depending on how the user interacts with the page.
 It also contains an empty list that the user will fill with notes. these notes are displayed in a loose grid pattern using CSS's flex-box and row-wrap.

 3.  > **Footer**
     >   The footer contains a link to my GitHub page and a copyright text.